Swingin Party: Composition

 "Swingin Party" was written by Paul Westerberg and produced by Tommy Ramone, and was recorded by The Replacements.
 It is an indie rock and rock and roll ballad with influences from jazz, country and new wave.
 It features staccato chords instrumented by electric guitar.
-Paul Westerberg was inspired to write the song after listening to a live bootleg of Buffalo Springfield's “Flying on the Ground is Wrong” (1966) on a communal Walkman.
+Paul Westerberg was inspired to write the song after listening to a live bootleg of Buffalo Springfield's "Flying on the Ground is Wrong" (1966) on a communal Walkman.
 According to Bill Janovitz from AllMusic, the song climbs scales in a way reminiscent of "Somethin' Stupid" (1967) by Frank Sinatra and Nancy Sinatra.
 The lyrics are introspective, and portray the protagonist's "feigned nonchalance".

 Writing for Spin, editor J.D. opined that the song's theme is "literary reflections" as Westerberg sings, "Quittin' school and goin' to work and never goin' fishin'".
 According to Tim Holmes of Rolling Stone, the song's theme is that "life is a lilting series of ultimately empty, but nonetheless compulsory, soirees", while Robert Hilburn from the Los Angeles Times wrote that the song is "about loneliness and youthful insecurity".
 In an interview for the Los Angeles Times, Westerberg said: "One of the reasons we used to drink so much is that it was scary going up on stage.
 That's one of the things 'Swingin' Party' is all about on the album ... how it is a little frightening to put yourself on display all the time."

 Critical reception

 "Swingin Party" received positive reviews from music critics, most of whom praised Westerberg's songwriting credits for the track.
 PopMatters' Michael Keefe lauded Westerberg's songwriting ability on "Swingin Party".
 Craig Rosen writing for Billboard opined that the song showcased Westerberg's "capable" songwriting for the band.
-In a separate journal for the same publication, Braoley Bambarger named "Swingin Party" a "bittersweeet" ballad that "won the hearts of a generation of college radio fans".
+In a separate journal for the same publication, Braoley Bambarger named "Swingin Party" a "bittersweet" ballad that "won the hearts of a generation of college radio fans".
 Craig Marks from Spin shared that the song's line "Bring your own lampshade/ Somewhere there's a party" is the third best lyric written by Westerberg for The Replacements.
 Tim Nelson from BBC Music selected "Swingin Party" as one of the outstanding tracks from Tim.